pryrt/Win32-Mechanize-NotepadPlusPlus/README.md

 from inside a Notepad++ plugin.
 But this module uses similar naming conventions and interface to the PythonScript plugin.

+## REQUIREMENTS

+You need to have Notepad++ on your system.

+This module will work if Notepad++ is in a standard install location, like `%ProgramFiles%\Notepad++\` or `%ProgramFiles(x86)%\Notepad++\`, or if it is in your path: when it can find the executable, it will either use the currently-running instance, or will launch a new instance if none are currently running.
+If it cannot find your executable, the will only work if Notepad++ is already running.

+The module was developed with Notepad++ v7.7 or newer in mind, though some features should still work on older versions of Notepad++.
+As Notepad++ adds new features, the minimum version for that method will be indicated in the help.

 # LIMITATIONS

 This is the first public release of the module.
 In general, it works.
 As with all first releases,